 A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local

-maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames a
+maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using one

-VHT Transmit Power Envelope element.
-The VHT Transmit Power Envelope element shall include a local power constraint for all channel widths supported by the BSS.
+VHT Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Units Interpretation subfield that is supported by the BSS, IBSS or MBSS respectively.
+Each VHT Transmit Power Envelope element shall include a local power constraint for all channel widths supported by the BSS.